-Delirium is characterized by a notable disturbance in attention or awareness and cognitive performance that is significantly altered from one's usual behavior (APA, 2013).
+Delirium is characterized by a notable disturbance in attention along with reduced awareness of the environment.
+The disturbance develops over a short period of time, representing a change from baseline attention and awareness, and fluctuates in severity during the day.
+There is also a disturbance in cognitive performance that is significantly altered from one's usual behavior.
 Disturbances in attention are often manifested as difficulty sustaining, shifting, or focusing attention.
 Additionally, an individual experiencing an episode of delirium will have a disruption in cognition, including confusion of where they are.
 Disorganized thinking, incoherent speech, and hallucinations and delusions may also be observed during periods of delirium.
-The onset of delirium is abrupt, occurring for several hours.
-Symptoms can range from mild to severe and can last from days to several months.